currents-dev/cypress-debugger/README.md

 # Cypress Debugger

-Debug cypress tests in CI - collect and analyze the following information from the test execution:
+Debug your failed and flaky CI cypress tests.
+Capture everything that's happening in Cypress tests:

-- the steps performed by cypress
+- Cypress test execution steps
-- the DOM mutation caused by each cypress instuction
+- DOM snapshots
-- network records caused by navigation or requests
+- network requests (HAR)
-- console logs that occur in the browser durring the test
+- browser console logs

+The plugin captures all the information, saving it in a file that you can later replay in the web player.

 ## Requirements